tensorflow/ecosystem/kubernetes/README.md

 1. You must be running Kubernetes 1.3 or above.
 If you are running an earlier version, the DNS addon must be enabled.
-See the [Google Container Engine](https://cloud.google.com/container-engine/) if you want to quick setuply a Kubernetes cluster from scratch.
+See the [Google Container Engine](https://cloud.google.com/container-engine/) if you want to quickly setup a Kubernetes cluster from scratch.

 2. We use [Jinja templates](http://jinja.pocoo.org/) for expansion.
 You must have Jinja installed: